paps/dotfiles/README.md

 To target NextDNS' configuration on poorly configurable devices (e.g. a Samsung TV) behind the same NAT as a desktop PC, the public IP is bound thanks to a crontab entry similar to this one: `21 */4 * * * curl --fail --silent --show-error 'https://link-ip.nextdns.io/xxxxxx/yyyyyyyyyyyyyyyyy' 2>&1 | logger -t nextdnslinkip`.

+### Obsidian

+Get it from https://obsidian.md/ (Asahi: get the AppImage because they don't have an ARM deb).
+Once installed, enable sync.

+**Important:** in the settings, go to 'Sync' and check all the boxes (sync files of all types, sync all configuration), and then restart Obsidian.

 ### Network Manager

 The NetworkManager service is not enabled by default on Debian.
 Normally for normal desktop PCs this would not be needed as they just connect via their wired iface automatically, but it's great to have a graphical UI for controlling some network settings.